Coming Soon: SOA Launches June 2019

 Susan Hoffman is the Director of OLLI, the Osher Lifelong Learning Institute at UC Berkeley.
 Before moving to Berkeley she initiated OLLI at SFSU.
 Previously, Hoffman served for a decade as the executive director of the California Confederation of the Arts, advocating for California artists, art educators, and arts organizations in Sacramento and Washington D.C., and developing cultural and educational policies.
 Her creative portfolio as a writer and film-maker includes directing short films and writing and publishing essays and poetry.
 Her faculty appointments have been in creative writing, theatre, and political philosophy.

-Jessica McCraken is the the Vice President of Programming and Development for Bethany Senior Housing, San Francisco.
+Jessica McCracken is the the Vice President of Programming and Development for Bethany Senior Housing, San Francisco.
 Previously, she worked with Institute on Aging holding positions with both the Center for Elders and Youth in the Arts and the Social Day programs where she was Director.
 Her work focuses on creating intergenerational relationships through creative programming.
 Jessica is a co-founder of Creative Aging SF, a collaborative that unites creative aging professionals from the Bay Area.

-Jonelle Simunich is a Specialist in Arup’s global Foresight + Research + Innovation team.
+Jonelle Simunich is a specialist in Arup’s global Foresight + Research + Innovation team.
 She has a formal background in urban planning, practical knowledge as an architect and a perpetual curiosity for the world.
 She is currently analyzing trends in climate ready and resilient cities, examining design opportunities to promote urban health, investigating the impacts facing our future workplaces and exploring disruptors shaping the built environment.
 Her efforts help clients and collaborators understand and plan for their daily and communal built futures.